 \subsection{Simple foldings}

-In this subsection, we study the image of a segment-germ via a retraction, when the folding is ``simple'', i.e, when the length (the number $k$) of the chain in $1$ in Definition~\ref{d_chain} (see Figure~\ref{f_folding}).
+In this subsection, we study the image of a segment-germ via a retraction, when the folding is ``simple'', i.e, when the length (the number $k$) of the chain is $1$ in Definition~\ref{d_chain} (see Figure~\ref{f_folding}).

 \begin{Lemma} Let $x\in \I$ and $A$, $B$ be two apartments containing $x$.
 We assume that $A\cap B$ contains an alcove $C$ based at $x$.
 Let $f:A\rightarrow B$ be the apartment isomorphism fixing $C$.
 Then there exists a neighborhood $\Omega$ of $x$ in $A$ such that $f$ fixes $A\cap B\cap \Omega$. \end{Lemma}